What To Consider When Buying a Starter Home

 What Are the Downsides To Buying a Starter Home?

-While a starter home makes sense for a lot of homeowners, there are a few disadvantages to consider.
-The first is that buying a starter home is a big commitment (financially and timewise).
+While a starter home makes sense for many homeowners, there are a few disadvantages to consider.
+The first is that buying a starter home is a big commitment (financially and time-wise).

-A starter home will require a down payment and all of the fees associated with buying a home and in many cases, you will need to live in the home for a certain period of time for it to start to make sense financially.
-If you’re at a point in your life where you’re far from settling you may want to just stick out the rental payments.
+A starter home will require a down payment and all of the fees associated with buying a home, and in many cases, you will need to live in the home for a certain period for it to start to make sense financially.
+If you’re at a point where you’re far from settling, you may want just to stick out the rental payments.

 Finally, starter homes will eventually be outgrown.
-You may have bought the home when you were a bachelor but now you need to make room for a growing family.
+You may have bought the home as a bachelor, but now you must make room for a growing family.

 What Should You Consider Before Buying a Starter Home?